 Make it easy to pause, not just cancel

-Track your churn rate by cohort
+Track churn by cohort so you know what to fix